Throat guards help to protect a vulnerable part of a catcher's body that can often be overlooked.

 Cons

-The plastic is not quite as thick as others we've seen
+The plastic is not quite as thick as some others we have seen

 Runner-Up: Rawlings TP4

-Our runner up choice for people needing a throat guard is the TP4 made by Rawlings.
+Our runner up choice for players needing a throat guard is the TP4 made by Rawlings.

 Keep in mind that this is a 4 inch guard, so it is best for catchers at the youth level.

-The TP4 is made of strong but lightweight polystyrene (plastic) material.
-It comes in black and the Rawlings logo features prominently in silver at the top center of the guard.
+The TP4 is made of a strong but lightweight polystyrene (plastic) material.
+It comes in black and the Rawlings logo features prominently in silver at the top, center part of the guard.

 This throat protector connects to a catcher's helmet using leather straps that need to be tied to the bottom bar on the helmet's cage.